 \section{Introduction}

-We want to investigate certain family of rigid affine toric varieties by utilizing the combinatorial tools from bipartite graphs.
+We want to investigate rigidity of a certain family of affine toric varieties by utilizing combinatorial tools from bipartite graphs.
 While the investigation of rigidity in general is difficult, we are able to present simple criteria for the rigidity in the case where the toric variety is constructed from a graph.
-Let $G$ be a simple graph.
-We denote its vertex set as $V(G)$ and its edge set as $E(G)$.
-One defines the {\it{edge ring}} associated to $G$ as